sitingLi/AMC_simulations/other/amc_kmeans.md

 - Kappa : 0.8188

-## Next, we use elbow method to select the k of k-means
+## Next, we use elbow method to select the k of K-means
 ``` r
 #install.packages("factoextra")
 library(factoextra)